Twulz/Twulz.github.io/_posts/2019-10-15-ci-cd-node-jenkins-droplet-management.md

 layout: post
 title:  "CI/CD Pipeline using Node.js and Jenkins - 6: Creating and Destroying Droplets"
 date:   2019-10-15
-categories: jenkins node-app
+categories: jenkins server
-tags: jenkins cicd node droplet
+tags: jenkins cicd droplet
 ---

 After getting my CI/CD pipeline up and running, I needed an easier way to create droplets from snapshots so that process wasn't so time-consuming.